react-appwrite/react-appwrite/README.md

 # react-appwrite-hooks

 React hooks for [Appwrite](https://appwrite.io).
 This library is a work-in-progress (as is Appwrite), and was inspired by [react-firebase-hooks](https://www.npmjs.com/package/react-firebase-hooks).
 Expect bugs, missing functionality, and outdated docs as this project continues to be developed.

+Unless stated otherwise, all hooks support realtime capabilities, so you don't have to do any manual refreshing yourself.

 The hooks follow this format:

 ```typescript